 In the “Professionalism & Civility” programs in Broward County, William Clayton organized multiple events and invited federal and state court judges to teach on one-half day panels.
 With over 10 federal or state court trial judges in Broward County on the faculty, over 150 lawyers attended one such program.

-State-wide in Florida, he was chosen to be President of American Board of Trial Advocates, Florida Chapters.
+State-wide in Florida, he was chosen to be President of the American Board of Trial Advocates, Florida Chapters.

 More on One-Day Masters in Trial Programs